First-party intent signals

 - Score aggregation.

-weighs signal type, recency, and volume to infer buying readiness and buckets it into High / Medium / Low.
+Knock: Intent Scoreweighs signal type, recency, and volume to infer buying readiness and buckets it into High / Medium / Low.
 (For example, job-seeker signals typically contribute less to buying readiness.) - Type classification.

-uses the signal mix and the lead’s chat messages to assign one of the four types (Buying, Partnership, Support, Job seeker).
-Before a first message, the type may beUnknown
+Knock: Intent Typeuses the signal mix and the lead’s chat messages to assign one of the four types (Buying, Partnership, Support, Job seeker).
+Before a first message, the type may beUnknown.
+When enabled, the AI agent can ask clarifying questions to determine intent.

 Where do I see results?